 When To Seek Couples Counseling?
 Top 10 Signs You Need It

 Not sure when to seek couples counseling?
-We've listed the top 10 warning signs for you and your partner to decide if you need professional help in 2024.
+Here are ten common signs that may indicate it’s time for you and your partner to consider professional support.

 Dr. John Gottman, a US psychologist specializing in relationship analyses, revealed the average couple waits as long as six years before seeking couples counseling due to the preconceptions that keep partners from getting the help that they need.